Targets greasy roots while respecting color-treated lengths so dye stays vibrant without over-drying your ends.

 L’Oréal Paris EverPure Sulfate-Free Volume Shampoo

-- Not a replacement for true clarifying when buildup is significant
+- Not a substitute for a clarifying shampoo when residue is building up

-- May feel too gentle for very oily scalps
+- May be too soft a cleanse for very oily scalps

 Buying Guide